christensenacademy/christensen-academy/modules/css-basics/challenges/review-contest.md

 **Time:** 60 minutes (exact)

-Your challenge is to correctly solve as many of the following problems as you can in 40 minutes.
-To be considered correct, each answer must be free of error and display proper indentation.
+Your challenge is to correctly solve as many of the following problems as you can in 60 minutes.
+To be considered correct, each answer must be free of error and exhibit proper indentation.
 Partially correct answers will be given no credit.

 ##Inline